netor27/messages-api/README.md

 ## Setting up the unit test environment

-* Create a database in PostgreSQL, login as the default user (set YOUR_TEST_DB_NAME to your desired new db name)
+* Create a database in PostgreSQL, login as the default user (set 'test_mesages' to your desired new db name)
 ```
-sudo -u postgres createdb YOUR_TEST_DB_NAME
+sudo -u postgres createdb 'test_messages'
 sudo -u postgres -i
 ```

-* Run the psql client and set the privileges to our previously created user to manage the new db. (set user_name to your user and YOUR_TEST_DB_NAME to your test database name)
+* Run the psql client and set the privileges to our previously created user to manage the new db.

 ```
 psql

-GRANT ALL PRIVILEGES ON DATABASE YOUR_TEST_DB_NAME TO user_name;
+GRANT ALL PRIVILEGES ON DATABASE test_messages TO apiuser;
 ```

 ## Running unit tests